Monsters Are People, Too – more of why I love sf/f

 Like a lot of other genre-related shows, The Munsters went into syndication fairly quickly after being canceled, and promptly gained loyal audiences outside of primetime.
 I suspect most of my memories of the show are from this era…

 The Munsters was a spoof of both Universal Studios’ classic horror films as well as the television family comedy.
 The open title sequence was almost a frame-for-frame copy of the Donna Reed Show, for goodness sake!
 Universal Studios had enjoyed enormous success with their monster franchises: Frankenstein, Dracula, the Wolf Man, the Mummy, the Invisible Man, and Creature from the Black Lagoon from the 1930s through the 1940s.
-The theatrical success of the sequels began to fall off in the late 40s, prompting the studio to re-release a few of the classics as double-features, and to begin a series of team-up with the comedy team of Abbot and Costello.
+The theatrical success of the sequels began to fall off in the late 40s, prompting the studio to re-release a few of the classics as double-features, and to begin a series of movies teaming-up the various monsters with the comedy team of Abbot and Costello.

 By the 60s, having milked more income from their vast library of old films through the Shock Theatre syndication packages, it occurred to someone to try this spoof.
 Fred Gwynn played Herman Munster, who looked almost exactly like the version of Frankenstein’s monster as seen in the old Universal films.
-But while he looked like a the inarticulate brute, his personality was a very goofy clueless suburban dad.
-Yvonne De Carlo played Herman’s wife, Lily, who was depicted as vampire.
+But while he looked like an inarticulate brute, his personality was a very goofy clueless suburban dad.
+Yvonne De Carlo played Herman’s wife, Lily, who was depicted as a vampire.
 Al Lewis played Lily’s father, Grandpa, who wasn’t explicitly called Dracula, but it was rather heavily implied.
 Grandpa also had mad scientist characteristics and a bit of sorcery thrown in as well.
 Butch Patrick was Herman and Lily’s son, Eddie, whose make up was very vampiric, though when he did exhibit any supernatural tendencies it was more along the lines of a werewolf.
 Finally, Beverley Owen and Pat Priest played cousin Marilyn, who was apparently completely unsupernatural.
 She was a pretty blond and the running joke was that she and all of her family thought of her as very plain and unappealing because of it.

 Beverley Owen was a classically trained actress who only accepted the role in the unaired pilot as a favor to one of the producers.
 She never expected the whacky idea to be picked up by the network, and was very unhappy that her contract obligated her to do so.
 She was let out of her contract less than halfway through the first season, replaced with Pat Priest with absolutely no explanation in-show for her change in appearance.

 Being a spoof, the show was even less concerned with continuity than a typical sitcom.
 Many times during the show various gags and lines of dialog indicated that Herman had been assembled from corpses and given life by Grandpa.
-Yet, there was one episode where and old friend of the family, Victor Frankenstein IV, came to visit, bringing with him Herman’s cousin.
+Yet, there was one episode where an old friend of the family, Victor Frankenstein IV, came to visit, bringing with him Herman’s cousin.
 Gwynne played the cousin as an unspeaking creature exactly like Boris Karloff’s portrayal in the original Universal films.
 In yet another episode, Herman’s twin brother arrives in town.
 The twin, also played by Gwynne, is unlike Herman in that he was extremely smart, suave, and an extremely successful con artist.

 While the show was played for laughs, to me it had a serious theme.
 You could sum it up as monsters are people, too.
 Or don’t judge people by their appearances.
 Or even the difference between monster and good neighbor might be nothing more than a difference of perspective.
 However you looked at it, seeing someone as strange and scary as Herman being awkward and misunderstood, while being sweet and loveable underneath the monstrous exterior was a very welcome idea for a queer kid who didn’t feel as if I belonged.